 But what makes the cherry blossoms in Tokyo some of the best aren’t just the views (which are breathtaking), but the culture surrounding it.
-As the sakura begin to bloom, everyone prepares for hanami, or cherry blossom viewing.
+As the sakura begins to bloom, everyone prepares for hanami or cherry blossom viewing.
 Groups of classmates, colleagues, family, and friends gather under the trees to celebrate with food and drinks.
 Festivities start early in the morning and last till late in the night.

 For picture-perfect cherry blossom scenery, most visitors go to Yoyogi Park, which is also one of the best things to do in Shibuya.
 Another popular place to see cherry blossoms is Ueno Park.
 These spots have free entry but are also quite crowded.
 As a long-time Tokyoite, I’ve found the most stunning cherry blossoms are in traditional Japanese gardens.
 Here are my favorite places to see cherry blossoms in Tokyo.